Roohparvar/CeliacProject/README.md

 ---

 ## Part 2: Distribution of Aberrant T Cells
-In this phase, we analyzed how Aberrant T cells are distributed across the different clusters.
-This step helps to better understand the localization and potential roles of Aberrant T cells within specific cellular populations.
+In this phase, we analyzed the distribution of Aberrant T cells across different clusters.
+This step involved generating four plots:

+- Distribution of Aberrant cells per cluster
+- Distribution of Aberrant αβ and γδ cells separately per cluster using UMAP
+- Distribution of Aberrant αβ and γδ cells separately per cluster using bar plots
+- Comparison of Aberrant vs. Not Aberrant cells per cluster

 ---
 ---